A food bill we need

 Sec.
 6. Publication.
 The Secretary of Health and Human Services is authorized and directed to publish this memorandum in the Federal Register.

 Sarah Bernardi is one of the teachers from Bancroft Elementary School here in the District of Columbia whose students famously have been helping Michelle Obama grow the new White House Vegetable Garden.
-Despite all the photo ops with the First Lady, however, Sarah says her own school garden and others like it depend too much on overtaxed teachers and volunteers and sorely need a lifeline.
+Despite all the photo ops with the First Lady, thumb however, sick Sarah says her own school garden and others like it depend too much on overtaxed teachers and volunteers and sorely need a lifeline.

 By Sarah Bernardi

-As one of the teachers involved with Michelle Obama and the White House vegetable garden, I’ve been impressed with the sudden surge of public interest in the simple act of children planting seeds.
+As one of the teachers involved with Michelle Obama and the White House vegetable garden, medical I’ve been impressed with the sudden surge of public interest in the simple act of children planting seeds.
 At Bancroft Elementary School, where I work first and foremost as an art teacher, we know only too well the benefits children get from growing their own food.

 But I don’t think the public has any inkling how hard it is for teachers to maintain school gardens like the one we have at Bancroft.
 Despite all the hoopla over school gardening, the truth is teachers engage in these activities at risk of their jobs.
 You see, gardening is not part of the mandated school curriculum.
 We are supposed to be teaching reading and math.
 As much as we believe school gardens offer a multitude of teaching opportunities, schools do very little to support us.
 Principals and teachers have been bluntly told that they will lose their jobs if math and reading scores don’t improve.
 We desperately need help.
 We need someone to take charge of our school gardens.